 Let me start by saying that I know a lot of people are having trouble with their metabolism these days (myself included).
-Symptoms are so diverse, like unpleasant digestive issues, inability to lose weight, chronic fatigue, hormonal imbalance, constipation, and chronic migraines, to name a few.
+Symptoms are so diverse, like unpleasant digestive issues, inability to lose weight, chronic fatigue, hormonal imbalance, autoimmune diseases, constipation, and chronic migraines, to name a few.
 If you’ve been tested and there’s nothing “wrong” with you, then you might want a try an alternative approach by working on finding your very own metabolism-wreckers, by which I mean taking a dive within you to search for the cause of such ailments instead of just treating the effects.

 Stress… an overused word these days.
 But alas, it’s not without just cause since stress is the official byproduct of all metabolism-wreckers.
 An ever-present disease precursor, stress makes itself at home in us without invitation.
 Sometimes we get so used to it we no longer detect it, or worse, choose to ignore its presence.

 There are infinite metabolism-wreckers but today I would like to address one in particular: Not forgiving ourselves.
 Note that this isn’t about forgiving others, which believe it or not, is easier than forgiving ourselves (I mean really forgiving, not just denying).
 Last week, this topic came to my attention by means of a most dear mentor’s class.
 As always, my mind started roaming and analyzing immediately, a process I not always enjoy but have learned to embrace as a valuable part of who I am and the work I do.